Computation, Language, and Meaning

 shanest AT uw DOT edu

-Shane is an Assistant Professor in Linguistics, where he directs the CLMBR group and teaches in the CLMS program.
+Shane is an Associate Professor in Linguistics, where he directs the CLMBR group and teaches in the CLMS program.
 When not researching or teaching, he spends as much time as possible climbing rocks.

 Graduate Students